bcmi/CaGNetv2-Zero-Shot-Semantic-Segmentation/README.md

-# CaGNetv2: From Pixel to Patch
+# CaGNetv2: From Pixel to Patch (accpeted by TNNLS)

 Code for *"From Pixel to Patch: Synthesize Context-aware Features for Zero-shot Semantic Segmentation"*.